The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 These delicious Rainbow White Hot Chocolate Bombs are made with white chocolate and white hot chocolate mix and Lucky Charms marshmallows.
 They’re great for St. Patty’s Day, Easter, Spring, and other events!

 This recipe costs $15.68 to make 12 servings.
 That is only $1.31 per serving.
-For a fun rainbow-themed activity, make our easy Homemade Playdough along with these hot chocolate bombs!
+For a fun rainbow-themed activity, make our easy Homemade Playdough and Fruity Pebbles Treats along with these hot chocolate bombs!

 Rainbow White Hot Chocolate Bombs